itera-io/taikun-documentation/docs/manager/projects/creating-a-new-project.md

 **Specify Kubernetes Version** - select the kubernetes version for the project

+**Specify CIDR** - specify the Classless Inter Domain Routing for the project (example IP: 192.168.0.0, netmask: 16)

 **Add Flavor** - bind the flavor to the project, you can bind more than one flavor and un/bind them later in [**Flavor Info**](../flavor-info)